TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/4-Test-Driven-Development.rst

 Example
 -------

-Let us assume we want to model an onlineshop for a customer.
-These owns a name, which is transfered in the constructor.
+Let us assume we want to model an online shop for a customer.
+These owns a name, which is transferred in the constructor.
 Through these tests we want to make sure that the name is correctly saved into the object.
 At first you have to install the phpunit-Extension from the TYPO3 Extension Repository (TER), because we will run the tests with this.
 The next step is to go to our own extension and create a folder "Tests/Unit/" in the main folder of the extension, if it not exists.
 This will contain later all our unit tests.
-Our customer object which we have to create, will be situated in Classes/Domain/Model/Customer.php because it is part of our Domainmodel in our extension.
+Our customer object which we have to create, will be situated in Classes/Domain/Model/Customer.php because it is part of our domain model in our extension.

-Similarly we create the testclass in the file Tests/Unit/Domain/Model/CustomerTest.php.
-Now we create a minimal testcase with which we get used with PHPUnit.
+Similarly we create the test class in the file Tests/Unit/Domain/Model/CustomerTest.php.
+Now we create a minimal test case with which we get used with PHPUnit.

 //code

-All our testcases are named after the same namescheme like normal classes and they must be extended with \TYPO3\CMS\Core\Tests\BaseTestCase.
-One testclass can contain many testmethods.
+All our test cases are named after the same name scheme like normal classes and they must be extended with \TYPO3\CMS\Core\Tests\BaseTestCase.
+One test class can contain many test methods.
 These have to be public and have to contain the annotation @test in their PHPDOC-Block, so they can be performed.
-Please keep in mind that the name of the testmethod should make clear which expectations the test should fulfill.
+Please keep in mind that the name of the test method should make clear which expectations the test should fulfill.
 Now we can run the test for the first time.
 Therefore go to the TYPO3-Backend to the module PHPUnit which is to find under the Admin Tools.
 Then you can choose your extension and click on Run all tests.
 Now you